alphagov/emergency-alerts-localenv/README.md

     git clone git@github.com:alphagov/emergency-alerts-admin.git

 # Download broadcast-areas.sqlite3 from S3
-You can use the emergency-alerts-develpoment account.
+You can use the emergency-alerts-development account.
 You can find it in the bucket prefixed with `eas-app-postcode-bucket-`.
 After you have downloaded the file, place it in the `emergency-alerts-localenv/repos/emergency-alerts-admin/app/broadcast_areas/` directory.

 # Bring up the containers